ystreibel/hwr-demo/README.md

 ## Demo 1
 This demo bring Math handwriting recognition in a simple html application by using myscript-math-web.
+Test this demonstration at http://demo.webservices.myscript.com/demo1/

 ## Demo 2
 This demo bring Text handwriting recognition in a simple html application by using myscript-text-web.
+Test this demonstration at http://demo.webservices.myscript.com/demo2/